hical/HiCAL/TrecCoreWeb/README.rst

 <projectname>
 ===========

-<projectname> is high-recall retrieval platform that supports different retrieval methods.
+<projectname> is a high-recall retrieval platform the supports different retrieval methods.
-This repo contains the the platform server, which is responsible for displaying the document assessment interfaces to the user, configuring the system, and communicating requests and responses to and from each retrieval component.
+This repository contains the platform server which is responsible for displaying the document assessment interfaces to the user, configuring the system, and communicating requests and responses to and from each retrieval component.